Xbey25/GMD1/Game_Design.md

 ### Platform, technology, and scope

-The game will be made using the unity engine with c# as it's programming language, it is a PC Game, with the additional platform being an arcade like machine.
-The development team consists of 2 people with the intent of having the game finished by x.
+The game will be made using the Unity engine with c# as its programming language, it is a PC Game, with the additional platform being an arcade-like machine.
+The development team consists of 2 people intending to have the game finished by x.

 ---